yyyyannisz/Interactive-Lab-Hub/Final Project/Final Project.md

 Overall, this testing session helped validate key design choices around embodiment, gesture-based interaction, and structured focus rituals, while also highlighting the importance of quieter environments for future evaluations of speech-based interaction.

-Below is a photo of a user talking to CyberDuck:
+Below is a photo of a participant talking to CyberDuck, demonstrating voice-based interaction:
 ![User Testing](Uer_testing.jpg)

-Below is a photo of a user testing the mode switching feature of CyberDuck:
+Below is a photo of a participant testing CyberDuck’s gesture-based mode switching feature.:
 ![Testing Switching Mode](Switching_mode.jpg)

 #### Additional Feature